 # Trifacta Wrangler – This big data analysis tool helps users clean and prepare messy, diverse data faster and accurately.
-Their machine learning algorithms helps you prepare your data by suggesting common transformations and aggregations.
+Their machine learning algorithms help you prepare your data by suggesting common transformations and aggregations.
 Once you’re ready, you can export the file to be used for data initiatives like data visualization.

-As the digital economy evolves, more companies are faced with managing loads of data, and the need for big data analytics tools increase in demand.
+As the digital economy evolves, more companies are faced with managing loads of data, and the need for big data analytics tools to increase in demand.
 Dr. Kamaljit Anand said, “The leveraging of machine learning and traditional algorithms to analyze the Big data for any organization can solve problems in multiple verticals and forecast the business future with greater speed and reliability.”

 Big data analytics has become a necessity.
 According to Dr. Anand, by the end of 2020, the big data volume is projected to reach 44 trillion gigabytes, which will globally change the way we do business.